McCarthy involved in incident with officials - Wisconsin Radio Network

 “Some things were said, some language was used that we don’t want in our gym, unsportsmanlike language,” Batten said.

-According to the report, a formal complaint has been submitted to the WIAA.
+According to the report, a formal complaint has been submitted to the WIAA by the officials involved.

 The Packers fired McCarthy during the 2018 season.
 He went 125-77-2 in his 13 years with the team and won a Super Bowl in 2010.